 If you thought you couldn’t afford a nice one, I know this one will do nicely for you.
 The next model down (ST-80C or ST-324C) will probably also do nicely for you but the capacity drops substantially so, watch the weight limits.
 Based on the testing I’ve been able to do, you want the capacity to be at least double the weight of your gun plus the recoil impulse in pounds so you’ve always got more capacity to spare to be able to load pressure onto the rifle and deal with forces being applied you might not be fully aware of in a competition setting.

-Now, let’s turn to what you can do with such a thing.
+Now, let’s turn to what else you can do with this thing.
 Start with a spare 34mm QD picatinny ring.
 Then add one of these https://www.amazon.com/Hygoo-Adapter-Picatinny-Tactical-Barrel/dp/B07WDDXRL5 and a little bit of creativity.
 Mount both rings to the removable leg on the tripod, one at each end of the first (fat) section.
 Now you mount your bipod to the Hygoo adapter and the 34mm QD ring to the Pic rail on your rifle’s fore end (or grab an ARCA adapter from Wiser precision if you’re running ARCA https://www.wiserprecision.com/products/arca-swiss-picatinny-adapter).
 You’ve now got a bipod mount extension with the ability to move your bipod out in front of your muzzle which will provide massive stability gains.
 Just a thought.
 It should be mentioned that a BipodeXt is a better solution to this need but it also costs a few hundred bucks more and is one more thing to carry around.
 I really like the BipodeXt myself but when I want to reduce the amount of stuff I carry I can leave it out.

 You must be logged in to post a comment.